 Does Herbalife Work?

-There’s no scientific research proving Herbalife is effective.
-The ingredients in some of the formulas have been clinically-tested, but there’s no definitive support.
+There’s no scientific research proving it is effective.
+The Herbalife ingredients in some of the formulas have been clinically-tested, but there’s no definitive support.

 How much does a bottle of Herbalife cost?

-A bottle of Herbalife cost depends on the product.
+Herbalife prices depend on the product.
 You’ll pay $60.70 for a mini membership.
 The fit and a full program costs $94.10 per month.

 How should I take Herbalife?